gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-05/index.md

     - From this release onward, we will only be running tests with Terraform `0.15.x` against this repo, so we recommend updating to `0.15.x` soon!
     - To give you more time to upgrade, for the time being, all modules will still support Terraform `0.12.26` and above, as that version has several features in it (`required_providers` with `source` URLs) that make it more forwards compatible with `0.15.x`.
     - Once all Gruntwork repos have been upgrade to work with `0.15.x`, we will publish a migration guide with a version compatibility table and announce it all via the Gruntwork Newsletter.
-- Note that as part of the Terraform 0.15 upgrade, we've updated the `Dockerfile` for the `ecs-deploy-runner` to install Terraform 0.15.1 and Terragrunt v0.29.0 by default. **This is a backwards incompatible change**.
+- Note that as part of the Terraform 0.15 upgrade, we&apos;ve updated the `Dockerfile` for the `ecs-deploy-runner` to install Terraform 0.15.1 and Terragrunt v0.29.0 by default. **This is a backwards incompatible change**.
 See the migration guide below for upgrade instructions.

 </div>